Tony Wilson: Relationships

-Wilson was married twice, first to Lindsay Reade and then to Hilary, with whom he had a son, Oliver, and a daughter, Isabel.
+Wilson was married twice, first to Lindsay Reade and then to Hilary Sherlock, with whom he had a son, Oliver, and a daughter, Isabel.
 In 1990 he started a relationship with Yvette Livesey, a former Miss England and Miss UK, who was his girlfriend until his death in 2007.

 Livesey has since co-operated with a biography of Wilson's life, called You're Entitled to an Opinion ..., written by David Nolan and published in 2009.

 Illness

 After Wilson developed renal cancer and had one kidney removed in 2007, doctors recommended he take the drug Sutent.
 Manchester Primary Care NHS Trust refused to fund the £3,500 per month cost of providing the drug, while patients being treated alongside him at the Christie Hospital and living just a few miles away in Cheshire did receive funding for the medication.
 A number of Wilson's music industry friends, including former Happy Mondays manager Nathan McGough, their current manager Elliot Rashman and TV stars Richard Madeley and Judy Finnegan, formed a fund to help pay for Wilson's medical treatment.

-Wilson said: "This [Sutent] is my only real option.
-It is not a cure but can hold the cancer back, so I will probably be on it until I die.
-When they said I would have to pay £3,500 for the drugs each month, I thought where am I going to find the money?
-I'm the one person in this industry who famously has never made any money.
-I used to say 'some people make money and some make history', which is very funny until you find you can't afford to keep yourself alive.
-I've never paid for private healthcare because I'm a socialist.
-Now I find you can get tummy tucks and cosmetic surgery on the NHS but not the drugs I need to stay alive.
-It is a scandal."